-Leverage Limits and Black Households Moving Costs To further illustrate the complementarity between financial and spatial constraints, we analyze the interaction of leverage constraints with Black households' moving costs.
-We consider an economy with the same LTV limit of 0.95 across areas and where Black households' moving costs are 10% lower, as in subsection 6.1.
+Leverage Limits and Black Households' Moving Costs To further illustrate the complementarity between financial and spatial constraints, we analyze the interaction of leverage constraints with Black households' moving costs.
+We consider an economy in which the LTV limit is 0.95 in both types of areas and moving costs are 10% lower for Black households.
 This type of experiment can be motivated by the need to jointly address moving and financing frictions; for instance, through a first time homebuyer credit accompanied by a moving credit.
 The results are reported in Appendix Figure D.IV and Table E.I.

 Of all the experiments we consider, this one is the most effective at reducing the racial wealth gap, with average wealth increasing by a large 26.2% for Black households and by 5.1% for white households.
 The reason is that leverage constraints and moving costs are strongly complementary.
 Relaxing them jointly increases average Black wealth by more than in the sum of the underlying policies separately (+22.4%), and the same is true for their presence in high-opportunity areas (+68.8% vs. +61.5%).
 There are policy synergies in jointly addressing financial and moving frictions.
 Even when purchasing homes is made financially more viable, many Black households may be disinclined to migrate due to pecuniary and non-pecuniary moving costs.
 Similarly, reducing moving frictions may not address challenges faced by households who lack the down payments to purchase homes in high-opportunity areas.
-Addressing both frictions at the same time unlocks more moves than either policy considered individually.
+Addressing both frictions at the same time allows for greater reallocation than either policy considered individually.